FS Class ETR 470: Export

-Before 2021, the Italian ETR.470 were used for Frecciabianca high-speed services.
-It was decided in 2019, that these will be used on the Athens – Thessaloniki railway line run by Ferrovie dello Stato Italiane subsidiary, TrainOSE.
-Units will be converted for use in Greece, the existing 3 kV DC equipment is to be replaced with 25 kV 50 Hz equipment and they will be fitted with ETCS onboard equipment.
-In August 2018, a similar ETR.485 unit transferred to Greece for testing purposes, in anticipation of the ETR 470 fleet's arrival, but because it was not designed for the Greek network, it was decided instead to launch the ETR 470, which were originally expected to come in 2019, with the completion of the electrification and testing of the ETCS.
-However, in February 2020, with the TRAINOSE depot not yet ready to receive them delivery was delayed.
+Before 2021, the Italian ETR 470 were used for Frecciabianca high-speed services.
+It was decided in 2019, that these would be used on the Athens – Thessaloniki railway line run by Ferrovie dello Stato Italiane subsidiary, Hellenic Train.
+Units would be converted for use in Greece, the existing 3 kV DC equipment was to be replaced with 25 kV 50 Hz equipment and they were to be fitted with ETCS onboard equipment.
+In August 2018, a similar ETR 485 unit was transferred to Greece for testing purposes, in anticipation of the ETR 470 fleet's arrival.
+This unit, though, was not designed for the Greek network and so it was decided instead to launch the ETR 470s, which were originally expected to come in 2019 with the completion of electrification and testing of the ETCS.
+However, in February 2020, with the Hellenic Train depot not yet ready to receive them delivery was delayed.
 Instead of arriving in the summer of 2020, delivery was postponed until the end of 2020 or the beginning of 2021.
 The delivery was delayed even further, so the first unit was scheduled to arrive on 18 January 2021 in Thessaloniki via a route from Piacenza.
-The first train ETR 470, on 10/1/2021 finished the control tests and on 12/1/2021 departed from Milan for Thessaloniki, where it arrived on 16/1/2021, two days ahead of schedule.
+The first ETR 470 train completed the control tests on 10 January 2021 and departed from Milan for Thessaloniki where it arrived on 16 January 2021, two days ahead of schedule.
 Three trains arrived in Greece in 2021, the fourth in January 2022.
-On May 15th, 2022 the trains started operating on the connection between Thessaloniki and Athens.
+On May 15, 2022 the trains started operating on the connection between Thessaloniki and Athens.